-36 Terrifying Financial Horror Stories
+"My Wife's Loans Are Ruining Our Lives": 36 Financial Decisions People Regret

 27. I financed a second car in my name.

-While with my ex I financed a second car in my name because I was sick of driving him around.
-In the break up he stole the car and pays just enough to keep it from being repossessed but not enough for it to be paid off.
+While I was still with my ex, I financed a second car in my name because I was sick of driving him around.
+In the breakup, he stole the car and pays just enough to keep it from being repossessed but not enough for it to be paid off.
 My credit score is a joke now.

-28. Best decision of my life.... having a child.... worst financial decision of my life... having a child!
+28. Best decision of my life...having a child...worst financial decision of my life...having a child!

-Best decision of my life.... having a child.... worst financial decision of my life... having a child!!!!
 That little poop takes 80% of the money I make.
 I don't even remember the last time I bought myself clothes.
 But to be honest I love her more then I ever thought I could love someone, so it's ok, I don't mind one bit.

 29. Moving out of my parents’ house too early.